 The accounting policies for the segments are the same as those described in the Summary of Significant Accounting Policies (Note 2).
-The Company evaluates segment performance using Segment Adjusted EBIT, which consists of, except for the Capital segment, Total Segment Adjusted EBIT less i) directly related selling, general and administrative expenses; and ii) corporate selling, general and administrative expenses that are directly and indirectly related to projects or segments.
-Corporate selling, general and administrative expenses that are not directly or indirectly related to projects or segments, impairment losses (reversal of impairment losses) arising from expected credit losses, gains (losses) arising on financial assets (liabilities) at fair value through profit or loss, restructuring costs, amortization of intangible assets related to business combinations, acquisition-related costs and integration costs, gains (losses) on disposal(s) or adjustment on disposal(s) of PS&PM businesses, impairment of intangible assets related to business combinations, goodwill impairment and federal charges settlement (PPSC) are not allocated to the Company's segments.
+The Company evaluates segment performance using Segment Adjusted EBIT, which consists of revenues less i) direct cost of activities; ii) directly related selling, general and administrative expenses; and iii) corporate selling, general and administrative expenses that are directly and indirectly related to projects or segments.
+Corporate selling, general and administrative expenses that are not directly or indirectly related to projects or segments, impairment losses (reversal of impairment losses) arising from expected credit losses, gains (losses) arising on financial instruments at fair value through profit or loss, restructuring and transformation costs, amortization of intangible assets related to business combinations, acquisition-related costs and integration costs, gains (losses) on disposal(s) or adjustment on disposal(s) of PS&PM businesses, gains (losses) on disposal(s) or adjustment of intangible assets related to business combinations, goodwill impairment, federal charges settlement (PPSC) and impairment loss (reversal of impairment loss) on remeasurement of assets of disposal group classified as held for sale are not allocated to the Company's segments.